More detailed articles covering: A return to early church worship and message:

-Many Christians are questioning whether our present day worship is lacking in reality.
+Many Christians are questioning whether our present-day worship is lacking in reality.

-Many non-church goers perceive church services as being irrelevant, powerless and out of touch with reality.
+Many non-churchgoers perceive church services as being irrelevant, powerless and out of touch with reality.

 So people are starting to have the desire to return to early church worship and message.